Spanish Immersion for Adults in Costa Rica & Ecuador

 It’s been a really great experience!
 The excursions have been great, my teacher was awesome and very patient.

-What can you expect on this Adult Spanish immersion trip?
+What can you expect on this Spanish immersion for adults trip?

 This whole trip has been amazing!
 It’s been beautiful, the people are so nice, I’ve learned so much Spanish… it’s been great!